Shah to chair Eastern Zonal Council meeting in Kolkata on Saturday | Politics

 West Bengal Chief Minister Mamata Banerjee and her counterparts from Bihar, Jharkhand, Odisha and Sikkim are likely to attend the EZC meeting.

-Sources in the secretariat, however, said that Bihar CM Nitish Kumar and Odisha CM Naveen Patnaik may skip the meeting.
+Sources in the secretariat, however, said that Bihar CM Nitish Kumar and Odisha CM Naveen Patnaik would skip the meeting.

 Shah, who is also a senior BJP leader, had on Friday evening held a closed-door meeting here with members of the party's Bengal unit, where he took stock of the law and order situation in the state.